 Imagine a staff member asks, “Can I have my paycheck early?
 I’m going on a trip this weekend” and you answer, “No you can’t have your paycheck because it hasn’t been approved by payroll.”
 That’s the truth, however people will get upset because they feel you’re brushing them off..
 The words “can’t because” are like a verbal door slamming in their face.
 Want good news?
 You can often approve requests with the words, “Sure you can, as soon as” or “Yes you can, right after.”
 Re-word your reply to, “Yes, you can have your paycheck, as soon as it’s approved by payroll.
 Why don’t we give them a call, explain the circumstances and see if there’s any way they can speed things up.”
 One manager said, “I can’t wait to use this idea at home.
 My kids see me as a ‘big meanie’ because I’m always telling them ‘no.’ Next time they ask if they can go outside and play with their friends, instead of saying, ‘No you can’t, because you haven’t done your homework,’ I’m going to say, ‘Sure you can, as soon as you finish your homework.’
 Instead of seeing me as the one blocking what they want, this makes them responsible for getting what they want.
 It changes the whole dynamic of our relationship.”

-Have these been helpful?
-Want more ways to turn conflicts into cooperation and keep your cool – even when other people aren’t?
-Check out Tongue Fu!®and Tongue Fu! at School.
+Have these sample response been helpful?
+Want more ways to keep your cool – even when other people aren’t?
+Check out Tongue Fu!® and Tongue Fu!® at School.

 – – –

-Sam Horn, Intrigue Expert and TEDx speaker, is on a mission to help people create respectful communications that add value for all involved.
-Her work- including POP! and Washington Post bestseller Got Your Attention? – has been featured in New York Times and presented to clients as diverse as National Geographic, Four Seasons Resorts, Capital One, Accenture and Cisco.
+Sam Horn, TEDx speaker, and creator of the trademarked Tongue Fu!® process, is on a mission to help people create respectful communications that add value for all involved.
+Her work- including Tongue Fu®, POP! and Washington Post bestseller Got Your Attention? – has been featured in New York Times, Forbes, Readers Digest, and INC, and presented to clients as diverse as National Geographic, Four Seasons Resorts, YPO, Capital One, Accenture, NASA and Cisco.
+If you’d like Sam (or one of her certified Tongue Fu® instructors) to teach your employees how to deal with difficult people – without becoming one themselves, contact Cheri@IntrigueAgency.com